sematext/docs/docs/agents/sematext-agent/app-agent/index.md

-In the [Standalone](spm-monitor-standalone) mode the agent runs in a separate process and can thus be used for monitoring both Java and non-Java-based applications.
+In the [Standalone](spm-monitor-standalone) mode the agent runs in a separate process and can thus be used for monitoring both Java and non-JVM-based applications.
 If access to JMX is required and the application to monitor does not have JMX enabled, one will have to adjust application's command-line parameters to enable JMX and that will require application process restart.
 However, once that is set